N-bred/music-visualizer-svelte/README.md

 Check it out: [Releases](https://github.com/N-bred/music-visualizer-svelte/releases/tag/v1.0.0)

-NOTE: docker desktop is required to run the image.
-(But you can also just install the dependencies with npm or similar and run it without docker)
+Note: You can either run the app by using docker and docker compose, or run it by executing a "npm start" command on the root folder, granted you have node on your system.

 ## 🚀 Features